 Before we arrived at the Temple complex, my SO came across a small shrine dedicated two of the Seven Gods of Fortune, Ebisu and Daikoku.
 I like the Seven Gods a lot maybe because they’re just the kinda thing that would have the fundies pulling their own hair out with cries of idolatry.
 They also remind me of belief systems that were a part of the western experience long, long ago.

 Soon we came to the Jindaiji Temple complex and like most Temples and Shrines in Japan the area was flush with shops and stands selling all manner of knickknacks, food, and gifts.
 My wife and I had worked up an appetite so we ducked into one of the many soba shops.
 Apparently this was the best season for soba.
 The noodles were very fresh as they were white in color, overtime soba noodles will turn a brownish grey.
 I dipped my soba into a cold sauce while my wife had soba that gets dipped into a hot soup.
 Both were very good and seemed to be just the right thing to eat on a mild fall day.
-I'm getting a mixture of daikon and onion to put in my dipping sauce

 With our tummies full we walked down the path and up the steps to the temple grounds.
 I have been to quite a few temples and shrines around Japan so Jindaiji seemed small but it wasn’t crowded so it also felt intimate.